 Are you particularly interested in a certain area of the law?
 Why not become certified so that you can specialize in practicing it?
-The National Board of Legal Specialty Certification provides certification services for specializations in civil, criminal, and family law; social security disability advocacy and civil trial law advocacy.
+The National Board of Trial Advocacy provides certification services for specializations in civil, criminal, and family law; social security disability advocacy and civil trial law advocacy.
 You must pass an exam as part of the certification process.
-If interested, contact the Maine State Coordinator of the NBLSC, N. Laurence Willey, Jr. at 207-262-6222 or firstname.lastname@example.org.

 Requirements for maintaining license

 In Maine, you must complete 11 hours of continuing legal education (CLE) each year to maintain your license to practice law.
-At least one of these hours must be in professional responsibility and/or ethics.
+At least one of these hours must be in professional responsibility and/or ethics, and 5.5 hours of the 11 total must consist of live education credits (not online).
 Contact the Maine State Bar Association for more information.